 Parents are notified of student behaviour concerns at the discretion of school staff, however, parents will always be notified if a student is issued an extension or a suspension of any type.

-Each teacher is responsible for creating a discipline plan in his or her classroom in accordance with school expectations.
-Parents will receive a letter outlining this plan in September of each year.
+Each teacher is responsible for creating a discipline plan in their classroom in accordance with school expectations.

 RESPONSE TO SERIOUS VIOLATIONS